RoryCodistoy/RoryCodistoy/README.md

 ---

-🎓 I am a Fullstack Web Developer (specializing in React Applications) and also Bachelor in Computer Science & Engineering graduated in 2016.
+🎓 I am a Fullstack Web Developer (specializing in React Applications) and also Master's Degree in Computer Science & Engineering graduated in 2016.

-👨‍💻 I am really enthusiastic about learning new technology.<br/>
+💻 Years of professional experience in working with Blockchain frameworks and creating business applications and platforms.

-Last year, I learned Typescript, Next.js, GraphQL, and Blockchain development & DApps.
+👨‍💻 I am really enthusiastic about learning new technology.

 ---